Brad Wardell's site where he mouths off about technology, politics, religion, world affairs, and all sorts of politically incorrect topics.

 I check out the forums of a game I enjoy playing.
 Normally people are singing the praises of this game.
 Now, the forum is full of flaming and angst.
 Why?
 Because the developer started offering optional premium content for players if they want.

-Before the current generation of l33t-speaking parasites became the norm on the net, we had a concept called shareware.
+Before the current generation of l33t-speaking complainers became the norm on the net, we had a concept called shareware.
 Someone would make something cool and offer a version of it to try.
 This version might time out or it might have fewer features or it might just work on the honor system.
 If users liked it, they bought it.
 End of story.

 Nowadays, we have it better.
 People make free stuff and release it.
 No nags.
 No missing features when compared to other "free" competitors.
 No time outs.
 But the developers will also release an even better version.
-And the whiners get vocal.
+And the complainers get vocal.

-What annoys me is that if the whiners are attempting to bully people from making stuff that many people like me want.
+What annoys me is that the whiners are attempting to bully people from making stuff that many people like me want.
 I don't live with my mom in her basement.
 I don't begrudge paying a few dollars to someone who made something I want.
 I recognize that I already pay $80 a month for my cell phone and $60 a month for cable so bitching about paying $9 to $20 for something I want is pretty ridiculous.

 And I certainly recognize that the mere existence of premium stuff doesn't hurt me.
 If I want it, I'll pay for it.
 If I don't, I won't.